 8x F-16A 182FG / 169FS Illinois ANG

-1st June 1994 – 22nd June 1994
+1 June – 22 June

 Four B-1s from the 9th BS deployed to RAF Fairford on June 1st 1994 to participate in the NATO exercise Central Enterprise.
 The B-1 deployment was called Coronet Pluto ’94 and involved more than 250 people from Dyess AFB.

 During the exercise work-up phase, the Lancer crews spent time familiarising themselves with ATC procedures in European airspace.
-Dummy 227 kg bombs were released over the Vlievors range in Holland, and fighter intercepts were experienced over the North Sea.
+Dummy 227 kg bombs were released over the Vliehors range in Holland, and fighter intercepts were experienced over the North Sea.
 They also took time to work up with their co-penetrators in Central Enterprise, 48th FW F-15Es and 27th FW F-111Fs.